 As I planted my shoes on the flaky sediment formations in the Coyote Mountains, surrounded by thousands, perhaps millions, of sea fossils, I imagined standing on the ocean floor, peering up to the sun on the surface.

-The fossilized sand dollars, sea snails, and coral that litter the ground in every which direction tells a story of a sea that once shape the land around me.
+The fossilized sand dollars, sea snails, and coral that litter the ground in every which direction tells a story of a sea that once shaped the land around me.
 These creatures, that hopefully lived prosperous lives, eventually died, sinking to the ocean floor where they were buried by sediment.
 That ocean floor now sits 1,500 feet above the sea and the elements have torn back the layers of time to expose a snapshot of Earth’s history when these marine creatures were flourishing.

 Six million years ago, way back when tectonic forces were beginning to pry the Baja peninsula away from mainland Mexico, a warm, shallow sea covered the land that is today the bone-dry desert of Anza Borrego.
 This sea flourished for ages, evidenced by the fossils of whales, walruses, pelicans, turtles, and abalone that have been found in these mountains.
 Then, about 4.2 million years ago the oceans began to recede.
 Tectonic activity ensued, uplifting the area thousands of feet.
 To top it all off, after the last ice age, about 8,000 years ago, the climate drastically changed and the dry desert that we know today took form.